 Political Prisoners and Detainees

-There were no reports of political prisoners or detainees during the year, although some arrests and detentions may have been politically motivated.
+There were no reports of political prisoners or detainees during the year.

 Civil Judicial Procedures and Remedies

 There is an independent judiciary in civil matters, but it was often seen as inefficient, corrupt, and subject to executive influence.
 As a result, citizens sometimes preferred to rely on the Office of the Ombudsman to settle disputes with the government.